Levdbas/support-hours/README.txt

 bugs fixed:

 * link to setup page on plugin overview is fixed.
-* better check on the $workFields array if it is really empty.
+* better check on the $work_fields array if it is really empty.

 enhancements: